MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-resolvequerydata.md

 <li>The query type must be supported by the query heap.
           </li>
 </ul>

-The debug layer will issue a warning if the destination buffer is not in the D3D12_RESOURCE_STATE_COPY_DEST state.
+The debug layer will issue a warning if the destination buffer is not in the D3D12_RESOURCE_STATE_COPY_DEST state, or if any queries being resolved have not had [**ID3D12GraphicsCommandList::EndQuery**](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12graphicscommandlist-endquery) called on them.

 #### Examples